Avnet/Fujikura-beamforming-TaskAB/README.md

-5. When initialization is complete, the dialog box will display the steps taken, followed by **Successfully initialized PAAM Daughtercard with default settings**.
+5. When initialization is complete, the dialog box will display the steps taken, followed by **Successfully initialized PAAM Daughtercard with default settings** and the printout from committing those settings to the PAAM.

 <img src="./media/image32a.png" style="width:6.5in;height:3.52083in" />

-6. The user can now make changes to some PAAM controls.
+6. You can now make changes to some PAAM controls.
 In the image below Tx Vertical Polarization is turned on and the DSA value is changed to 5.
 Note that the **<span class="mark">Send to PAAM</span>** button has turned green.
 These changes on the GUI will